Frequently Asked Questions

 Can I be too old for cataract surgery?

-No. Many people over 100 years of age have successfully had a cataract surgery.
+No. Patients over 100 years of age have successfully had a cataract surgery.
 If you are in relatively good health, there is no reason to live with poor vision caused by cataracts.

 Do I need to wait until I cannot read, drive or enjoy my hobbies before I have the cataract removed?